sigasi/sigasi_insights/manual/libraries.md

 HDL libraries are a very powerful feature of the HDL languages.
 Sigasi Studio makes it easy to configure and use them.
-In this chapter, we assume that the basic concepts of VHDL libraries are understood.
+In this chapter, we assume that the basic concepts of HDL libraries are understood.
 We will explain how they are implemented in Sigasi Studio.

 Like with any HDL tool, Sigasi Studio needs to know where the libraries are